noboxio/20171028-CBU-Workshop/README.md

 ## PLEASE NOTE THAT THIS LAB INFORMATION IS NOT 100% COMPLETE, WE ARE WORKING ON CREATING A VIDEO TO GO WITH THIS LAB

-This repository includes the files and some basic instructions used for the CBU BUC E-day lab.
+This repository includes the files and some basic instructions used for the CBU Workshop: Introduction to Watson and Bluemix.

 The PDF: IBM InterConnect 2017 Session 2765 Handout.pdf is the lab handout from IBM InterConnect 2017 that we used to create the lab.
 Please note that this file is not our lab!